-Martin Bright is assistant professor and programme director in the Mathematical Institute of Leiden University.
+Martin Bright is associate professor and programme director in the Mathematical Institute of Leiden University.
 He received his PhD from the University of Cambridge in 2002.
 After positions in Liverpool, Bristol, Warwick and Beirut, he moved to Leiden in 2014.
 His research interests are centred around local-global principles and the Brauer–Manin obstruction, including computational aspects.

 Valentijn Karemaker is an assistant professor at Utrecht University who joined the Mathematical Institute in 2019, having previously worked in the United States and Sweden.
 Her research lies in the fields of arithmetic geometry and algebraic number theory and generally focuses on explicit aspects.
 Currently her research is mostly on arithmetic properties of (supersingular) varieties and Drinfeld modules over finite fields, funded by an NWO Veni grant.
 Other projects have involved local-global principles for rational points on varieties, arithmetic dynamics, anabelian geometry, and Galois representations.
 She is committed to increasing diversity and inclusion in mathematics and science, e.g. via Women in Numbers, European Women in Mathematics, and the Utrecht Young Academy.